Global COVID-19 Health Advisory

-Read more about Australia’s re-entry measures.
+Read more about Australia's biosecurity and border controls.

 - Read our travel advice for the most up-to-date information on entry measures and local risks.

-- Subscribe for updates to stay informed and follow us on Facebook and Twitter.
+- Subscribe for updates to stay informed, and follow us on Facebook and Twitter.

 - Make sure you know the facts about COVID-19.

 - Check with your state or territory government for COVID-19 requirements.